skiselkov/libelec/README.md

 Building the project using CMake will produce a static library, which you can then link into your project.
-To build using the included `CMakeLists.txt` file, do the following:
+To build using the included `CMakeLists.txt` file, do the following in your operating system's terminal (PowerShell for Windows will work, provided you have added CMake to your PATH):

-1. Create a `build` subdirectory under `src` to hold the build products:
+1. Create a `build` subdirectory under `src` to hold the build products and cd into it:
 ```
 $ mkdir src/build
 $ cd src/build